bpi/bhq_translation/conveyance.md

 # True North (conveyance)
+This is a train travelling task where user must remember compass and stop instructions.
 We need translated dictionary entries and matching recordings.
+The stops should be culturally appropriate for the translated language.

 ## Dictionary translation
 We need a translated entry for each value in the dictionary.
 You can also update the key names but that is optional.
-Note that sounds recording file names should match the key names (see Sound Recordings section below).
+Note that sound recording file names should match the key names (see Sound Recordings section below).

 Format:
 ```"key":"value"```